-Police Fire and Rescue Committee Title: Scottish Fire and Rescue Service Consultation on Strategic Plan 2019-2022 Purpose: To advise the Committee of the consultation request and the response proposed.
-Recommendation: That the Committee notes the terms of the consultation request and approves that the draft response contained at Appendix 1 is submitted.
+Title: Scottish Fire and Rescue Service Consultation on Strategic Plan 2019-2022 Purpose: To advise the Committee of the consultation request and the response submitted.
+Recommendation: That the Committee notes the terms of the consultation request and the response submitted.

-- 1.1 The Scottish Fire and Rescue Service (SFRS) is carrying out a consultation on how it has performed against its current Strategic Plan 2019-22 and its stated outcomes and objectives. - 1.2 The response to the consultation is due for submission by 25th November 2022.
-A draft response has been prepared for consideration by the Committee and is contained in Appendix 1.
-The Committee is asked to consider the draft response and approve for submission to SFRS.
+- 1.1 The Scottish Fire and Rescue Service (SFRS) is carrying out a consultation on how it has performed against its current Strategic Plan 2019-22 and its stated outcomes and objectives. - 1.2 The response to the consultation was due for submission by 25th November 2022.
+The response to the consultation was submitted in consultation with the Chair of the Committee and is detailed in Appendix 1.

 - 2.1 The Scottish Fire and Rescue Service (SFRS) is undertaking a Consultation on its performance against its Strategic Plan for 2019 2022.
 The Plan outlines its objectives to deliver a fire and rescue service that serves our communities and meet demand including new and emerging risks. - 2.2 The consultation seeks views on how SFRS has performed against the outcomes and objectives contained in the Plan.
-The Plan contains a number of Outcomes: - - Outcome 1: Having a collaborative approach and targeted prevention and protection activities to improve community safety and wellbeing and support sustainable economic growth. - Outcome 2: Having a flexible operational model to provide an effective emergency response to meet diverse community risks - Outcome 3: Being a great place to work where people are safe, supported and empowered to deliver high performing innovative services
+The Plan contains a number of Outcomes: - - Outcome 1: Having a collaborative approach and targeted prevention and protection activities to improve community safety and wellbeing and support sustainable economic growth. - Outcome 2: Having a flexible operational model to provide an effective emergency response to meet diverse community risks - Outcome 3: Being a great place to work where people are safe, supported and empowered to deliver high performing innovative services - Outcome 4: Being fully accountable, maximising public value by delivering a high quality and sustainable fire and rescue service

-- Outcome 4: Being fully accountable, maximising public value by delivering a high quality and sustainable fire and rescue service - 2.3 A draft response has been prepared to the consultation which Members are asked to consider.
-The draft response reflects on the positive working relationship that has been fostered between the Council and SFRS and offers some comment for future inclusion in the next SFRS Strategic Plan.
+2.3 The Committee meeting scheduled for 22nd November was adjourned.
+The Head of Democratic Services therefore liaised with the Chair of the Committee to submit a timeous response to the consultation which is detailed at Appendix 1.
+The response reflects on the positive working relationship that has been fostered between the Council and SFRS and offers some comment for future inclusion in the next SFRS Strategic Plan.

-3.1 That the Committee (i) notes the consultation request, (ii) considers and approves the draft consultation response contained at Appendix 1 and (iii) agrees to its submission to SFRS in response to the consultation.
+3.1 That the Committee (i) notes the consultation request and (ii) notes the consultation response contained at Appendix 1 submitted to SFRS.